NaszvadiG/cim-xa/README.md

 controller constructor, otherwise Idiom expects it coded inline.
 This string must reflect your database server attributes as described in the Idiorm documentation.
 IMPORTANT: If sessions are needed then PHP sessions should be used instead of CodeIgniter's.
 IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>

-SHOULD I USE IDIORM ALONE OR IDIORM+PARIS? <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>

 THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of both Savant and CodeIgniter view usage.